-Dependent on the clinical site, simulation, or skills lab event, a student who is tardy and/or has missed report may be requested to leave.
-In this situation, the student will not be able to complete the scheduled clinical, lab, or simulation day.
-As a result, this day will be considered an unexcused absence.
-The student may be required to complete a make-up.
+Students who are 15 minutes or more tardy, will not be able to complete the scheduled clinical, lab, or simulation day.
+As a result, this day will be considered an unexcused absence and referred to the Professional Practices Committee.
 Refer to Clinical, Simulation & Lab Attendance and Participation policy.